 - Clean your skillet right after you use it or while still warm.
+Doing it while warm is ideal because the fat does not have a chance to congeal.
 Do not soak the pan as it may result in rusting.

 - If there is a need to remove the stuck-on ingredient, scrub the skillet using water and kosher salt.
 If there is still food left and sticking, loosen the residue with water boiling on the pan being cleaned.